blastmann/wxSqlite3-WinRT-Project/README.md

 There are precompiled packages in 'cmdbuild/build' and 'cmdbuild/build-wp' folder.
 You can install and use like the original Sqlite package.

+I recommend you to use the VSIX packages, rather than reference the solution directly.

 ### Encrypt/Decrypt?

 Right now, you can use the SQLite-Net source files in this project.
 It's already have a encrypt/decrypt porting.
 You can just call the `SetDbkey(string key)` to encrypt your database.
 After that, you can call `Key(string key)` to decrypt after you open your database.